hasura/graphql-engine/docs/graphql/core/deployment/graphql-engine-flags/reference.rst

      - ``HASURA_GRAPHQL_NO_OF_RETRIES``
      - Number of retries if Postgres connection error occurs (default: 1)

+   * - ``--conn-lifetime <SECONDS>``
+     - ``HASURA_GRAPHQL_PG_CONN_LIFETIME``
+     - Time from connection creation after which the connection should be destroyed and a new one created.
+       A value of 0 indicates we should never destroy an active connection.
+If 0 is passed, memory from large query results may not be reclaimed. (default: 600 sec)

+       *(Available for versions > v1.3.0)*

    * - ``--stringify-numeric-types``
      - ``HASURA_GRAPHQL_STRINGIFY_NUMERIC_TYPES``
      - Stringify certain Postgres numeric types, specifically ``bigint``, ``numeric``, ``decimal`` and